 - Super Deformed Cross Silhouette: Released in 2018, this line of SD kits features inner frame technology similar to the Real Grade line.
 As a result, these kits can be built on one of two proportions of inner frame—an 8.5 cm “SD” Frame similar to the classic SD line, or a taller 9.5 cm “CS” frame.
 Many kits in this grade come with both frames included, but they are also sold separately.

 - High Grade: The next step up.
 Bandai started releasing these in 1990 as their most complex and intricate models.
 When they found out there was a demand for accuracy, they began releasing more and more complex grades of models.
 Today, these are not considered to be too complex and make great beginner Gundams.

-- Reborn-One Hundred: Announced in 2014, this brand new Gunpla grade also has its scale in the name.
-Known as RE for short, this grade has the level of complexity of a High Grade made easier by the fact that all the parts are larger, leading to a larger scale finished product.
+- RE/100: Announced in 2014, the Reborn 100 Gundam grade also has its scale in the name.
+Usually written as RE/100 for short, this grade has the level of complexity of a High Grade made easier by the fact that all the parts are larger, leading to a larger scale finished product.

 - Master Grade: Released in 1995, these models are intricate without being excessively expensive.
 As the name implies, though, it’s best to have completed a few other models before undertaking one of these.

 - Perfect Grade: You can’t get any more accurate than this.
 Or any more expensive!
 These are the largest, most detailed models of all.
 If you don’t think building one of these is a challenge, you should sign up for the Gundam World Cup right now.

 Gundams generally come in several scales, based on how the model would measure up to an actual Gundam.
 There are several models that defy this scale, but they’re fewer and farther between.
 Here are the most common scales you’ll see in the world of Gunpla: